 Program Philosophy and Benefits

 Our small addiction rehab center is located in a restored estate in Salem, Virginia to allow you to feel like you’re at home while you recover.
 Our intimate environment has helped many men and women much like you, overcome their addiction.
 We pride ourselves in providing tailor-made treatment plans that are based solely around your needs.
-Our addiction treatment program is based around the 12-steps of addiction recovery and abstinence, which means that most of our programs do have this as the focal point.
+Our addiction rehab program is based around the 12-steps of addiction recovery and abstinence, which means that most of our programs do have this as the focal point.
 This model for addiction recovery has been the cornerstone of continued sobriety for many individuals.

-Treatment Approaches for Marijuana Addiction at Mount Regis
+Treatment Approaches for Marijuana Addiction at Mount Regis in Salem, VA

 When you come to us at Mount Regis you will see that our addiction rehab program for marijuana is like no other.
 When you undergo your comprehensive medical and psychological evaluation, we’ll determine if you need humane detox and next steps for your therapeutic healing.

 Medical detoxification is the process of removing marijuana and other substances from your body in the most humane manner possible.
 We may use certain types of medications to make sure that you undergo the safest and most effective detox program available.
-When you’re medically stabilized and the substances have been removed safely from your body, you’ll begin to transition into our addiction treatment program.
+When you’re medically stabilized and the substances have been removed safely from your body, you’ll begin to transition into our addiction rehab program.

 Rational emotive behavioral therapy (REBT) is a form of action-driven therapy that resolves emotional and behavioral challenges in order to allow you to live the happiest and most fulfilling life possible.